|February 1, 2013 · Volume 12, Issue 3|

 The NIOSH analysis found that between 2003 and 2008, on-the-job casualties with cars and trucks killed 202 workers, representing nearly one-third of worker deaths in the industry.
 The second-leading cause of death was workers being struck or caught by equipment.
 Workers from small oil and gas establishments and workers from well-servicing companies were at greatest risk of dying in a work-related motor vehicle crash, the study says.
 Pick-up trucks were the most frequent type of vehicle occupied by the fatally injured worker.
 Failure to use safety belts was identified in 38.1% of the cases.

 Workers face many hazards during winter storm response and recovery operations.
-A Spanish-language summary of the hazards and necessary steps that employers must take to keep workers safe is now available on the Spanish-language version of the Winter Storms page.
+A Spanish-language summary of the hazards and necessary steps that employers must take to keep workers safe is now available on the Spanish-language version of the Winter Weather Web page.

 With seasonal information available in Spanish, OSHA continues to reach out to Spanish-speaking employers and our country’s most vulnerable workers.